mailin-api/mailin-api-php/V1.0/README.md

 ## Available functions

-List of API calls that you can make, you can click to read more about it.
+List of API calls that you can make.
 Please do note that the order of parameters are important.

 ### Campaign calls